Shiv Nadar Institution of Eminence celebrates ninth convocation | www.lokmattimes.com

 Shiv Nadar Institution of Eminence celebrates ninth convocation

-Greater Noida, July 31 India’s youngest Institution of Eminence, Shiv Nadar IoE marked a significant milestone as it ...
+BusinessWire India Greater Noida (Uttar Pradesh) [India], July 31: India's youngest Institution of Eminence, Shiv Nadar IoE, marked a significant ...

-Greater Noida, July 31 India’s youngest Institution of Eminence, Shiv Nadar IoE marked a significant milestone as it marched into its next decade with its ninth convocation ceremony on July 29.
+Greater Noida (Uttar Pradesh) [India], July 31: India's youngest Institution of Eminence, Shiv Nadar IoE, marked a significant milestone as it marched into its next decade with its ninth convocation ceremony on Saturday.

-The august gathering was attended by over 2000 students, parents, and guests.

-Professor Rohini Godbole said in a deeply inspiring acceptance speech, “I want to tell the graduating students that life is a game of chance, but choosing which part you want to trade on should be yours.
-Do not let anybody tell you what you can or cannot do, let your mind, brain, and heart decide”.

-A passionate champion of gender equity, Professor Godbole had a special message for the female students and their parents, “Please don’t stop here”.
+Professor Rohini Godbole said in a deeply inspiring acceptance speech, "I want to tell the graduating students that life is a game of chance, but choosing which part you want to trade on should be yours.
+Do not let anybody tell you what you can or cannot do, let your mind, brain, and heart decide."
+A passionate champion of gender equity, Professor Godbole had a special message for the female students and their parents, "please don't stop here."

 The ninth convocation ceremony conferred 442 undergraduate degrees, 106 graduate degrees, 33 doctorates, and four integrated bachelors-masters degrees.